-This trendy cafe and bar, formerly a coffeehouse where the pre-revolutionary Lenin met intellectuals, has been transformed into a art-noveau eatery frequented by locals and tourists alike.
-Other celebrities to have dines here include the likes of Joyce, Einstein, Mata Hari and Mussolini.
-Nowadays it is the bourgeois chic crowd who like to dine on fine pasta dishes and other delicious dishes.
+This trendy cafe and bar, formerly a coffeehouse where the pre-revolutionary Lenin met intellectuals, has been transformed into an art-nouveau eatery frequented by locals and tourists alike.
+Other celebrities to have dined here include the likes of Joyce, Einstein, Mata Hari and Mussolini.
+Nowadays it is the bourgeois-chic crowd who like to dine on fine pasta dishes and other delicious meals.
 This eatery remains open late so expect an eventful evening!
 Reservations recommended.

 Address: Limmatquai 2; Website: www.odeon.ch

 A trip to Switzerland would be incomplete without sampling traditional Swiss fare.
-A country famous for cheese, most notably the tasty Gruyere variety, communal dishes such as Raclette and Fondue are commonplace in both Swiss homes and upmarket restaurants.
+A country famous for cheese, most notably the tasty Gruyere variety, communal dishes such as raclette and fondue are commonplace in both Swiss homes and upmarket restaurants.
 Ideal for a wintery treat, head to Chez Crettol where these particular dishes are the speciality.
-With a selection of Fondues to choose from, patrons can while away the time dipping, twirling and eating and finishing off with a zesty local white wine.
-For those who can't handle more than a few mouthfuls of bread, opt for Raclette, which is a combination of boilt potatoes, pickled onions and gherkins, drizzled with melted cheese, which is scraped off a melting block.
+With a selection of fondues to choose from, patrons can while away the time dipping, twirling and eating and finishing off with a zesty local white wine.
+For those who can't handle more than a few mouthfuls of bread, opt for raclette, a combination of boiled potatoes, pickled onions and gherkins, drizzled with melted cheese, which is scraped off a melting block.
 For a heart-warming Swiss evening, a warm crackling fireplace and an understated environment that looks characteristically similar to a Swiss dining room, Chez Crettol is the place.
 Open daily for dinner.

 Address: Florastrasse 22, Kusnacht;